ORNL/cpp-proposals-pub/D1673/blas_interface.md

 properties; see below.

-We do not include layouts for unpacked "types," such as Symmetric (SY), Hermitian (HE), and triangular (TR).
+We do not include layouts for unpacked "types," such as Symmetric (SY), Hermitian (HE), and Triangular (TR).
 P1674R0 explains our reasoning.
 In summary: Their actual layout -- the arrangement of matrix elements in memory -- is the same as General.
 The only differences are constraints on what entries of the matrix algorithms may access, and assumptions about the matrix's mathematical properties.
 Trying to express those constraints or assumptions as "layouts" or "accessors" violates the spirit (and sometimes the law) of `basic_mdspan`.
+We address these different matrix types with different function names.

 The packed matrix "types" do describe actual arrangements of matrix elements in memory that are not the same as in General.
 This is why we provide `layout_blas_packed`.
-Note that these layouts would thus be the first additions to the layouts in P0009R9 that are not unique, contiguous, and strided.
+Note that these layouts would thus be the first additions to the layouts in P0009R9 that are not unique and strided.

-Algorithms cannot be written generically if they permit arguments with nonunique layouts, especially output arguments.
+Algorithms cannot be written generically if they permit output arguments with nonunique layouts.
 Nonunique output arguments require specialization of the algorithm to the layout, since there's no way to know generically at compile time what indices map to the same matrix element.
-Thus, we impose the following rule: Any `basic_mdspan` argument to our functions must always have unique layout (`is_always_unique()` is `true`), unless otherwise specified.
+Thus, we impose the following rule: Any `basic_mdspan` output argument to our functions must always have unique layout (`is_always_unique()` is `true`), unless otherwise specified.

 Some of our functions explicitly require outputs with specific nonunique layouts.
-This includes low-rank updates to symmetric or Hermitian matrices, and matrix-matrix multiplication with symmetric or Hermitian matrices.
+This includes low-rank updates to symmetric or Hermitian matrices.

 #### Tag classes for layouts